The-California-Tech/california-tech/content/2024/04/26/happy-election-day.md

 >
 > As always, contact me or your Hovse RevComm Rep if you have concerns or questions.

-**ASCIT President is the only contested position this time around, so the Tech reached out to the two candidates, Sophie Elam and Thierno Diallo, to learn more about their campaign platforms and plans if elected.
-Both candidates were emailed the questions Sunday afternoon and given a (flexible) response deadline of 9am Monday.
-We also contacted both candidates on other platforms to make sure they felt this deadline was reasonable.
-Only Sophie Elam responded to the questions, as of 9am Monday.**
+**ASCIT President is the only contested position this time around, so the Tech reached out to the two candidates, Sophie Elam and Thierno Diallo, to learn more about their campaign platforms and plans if elected.**

 ![Photo of Sophie Elam](/img/2024/apr26/elam.JPG)
 ![Photo of Thierno Diallo](/img/2024/apr26/diallo.jpg)